 Welcome to my website!
-I am a sensory biology and acoustics researcher interested in translating basic science skills to solve real world problems.
-I am a PhD candidate in the Sisneros lab in the department of biology, University of Washington, Seattle, USA.
-My dissertation research focuses on honest acoustic signaling, mate call perception, and directional hearing in the plainfin midshipman fish (Porichthys notatus).
+I am a researcher in sensory ecology, biomechanics, and acoustics, driven by a passion to apply my expertise towards addressing real-world challenges.
+Currently, I am pursuing my Ph.D. in the Sisneros lab in the Department of Biology at the University of Washington.
+My doctoral research centers on investigating honest acoustic signaling, mate call perception, and directional hearing in the plainfin midshipman fish (Porichthys notatus).